How much of the history of your neighborhood do you know?

 People forget that they live in a waterfront community.
 It doesn’t seem like it’s a problem.
 Say I have a small backyard, in Bed Stuy maybe.
 Why is this my problem?
 People don’t realize that the sewer pipe that connects to that mythical house in Bed Stuy goes straight into Newtown Creek.
 People in Bed Stuy are connected to Newtown Creek and they may not know it but it’s true.

-Green infrastructure is trying to combat that and reverse that a little bit, and say, okay, how can we capture the stormwater as it’s running down the street there?
+Green infrastructure in NYC is trying to combat that and reverse that a little bit, and say, okay, how can we capture the stormwater as it’s running down the street there?
 We’re building bioswales or rain gardens where you have a little bit of the curb of the sidewalk cut out, and the water is rushing down the street can go into that.
 It’s like an engineered tree bed that has a tree or a plant.
 Then you have a whole big pile of gravel, which leaves lots and lots of lots of spaces.
 It can fill up with all that water and you can hold a significant amount of water in one rain garden.

 So green roofs are the same, where we have all these roof spaces that could hold plants, solar panels, all kinds of different things.
 We’ve finally gotten to the point where we’re saying we need to capture the stormwater so that we’re protecting our waterways and that we don’t allow so much of the volume to foul our waterways anymore.
 If we had green roofs across the city we would be capturing significant amount of water and stormwater runoff.